fbpx

 The first is with my launch clients or my VIP day clients.
 Before we begin on their project, I’m building out all of the important tasks that they need to complete with due dates and resources to help them complete the assignment.

-I find nothing more satisfying than looking at a launch client’s asana board and seeing that we’ve completed all of the assets needed, submitted their show, and edited all of the launch day episodes!
+I find nothing more satisfying than looking at a launch client’s Asana board and seeing that we’ve completed all of the assets needed, submitted their show, and edited all of the launch day episodes!

 For my VIP day clients, I use a very similar concept, but focus on using it to guide our day together based on our goals!